minio/minio/docs/sts/assume-role.md

 aws_secret_access_key = foo12345
 ```

-> NOTE: In the following commands `--role-arn` and `--role-session-name` are not meaningful for Minio and can be set to any value satisfying the command line requirements.
+> NOTE: In the following commands `--role-arn` and `--role-session-name` are not meaningful for MinIO and can be set to any value satisfying the command line requirements.

 ```
 $ aws --profile foobar --endpoint-url http://localhost:9000 sts assume-role --role-arn arn:xxx:xxx:xxx:xxx --role-session-name anything